 - Water demand has averaged 20 million litres per day since the introduction of Level 4 restrictions and demand is still above the 17 million litres per day target. - The deep water access system at Bootawa has been assembled and is ready for operation.
-This will allow us to access water at the bottom of Bootawa Dam that is not accessible via gravity. - Current weather forecasts for rainfall are not favourable with the next two months having a low chance of rain. - Current conditions are at record lows, including the longest ever continuous record for no extraction from the Manning River.
+This will allow us to access water at the bottom of Bootawa Dam that is not accessible via gravity. - Current weather forecasts for rainfall are not favourable with a low chance of rain expected for January 2020. - Current river flows have all but ceased, and the longest ever continuous record for no extraction from the Manning River has now been set.